emqx/emqx-docs/en_US/advanced/rate-limit.md

 - In the long run, the allowable average rate is limited to 10240 B/s
 - The allowable peak rate is 102400 + 10240 = 112640 B/s

-To improve system throughput, the access module of EMQ X Broker does not read packets from the socket one by one, but reads N packets from the socket each time.
+To improve system throughput, the access module of EMQX Broker does not read packets from the socket one by one, but reads N packets from the socket each time.
 The timing of the rate-limit check is after receiving these N messages and before preparing to continue to receive the next N messages.
 Therefore, the actual rate limit will not be as accurate as the algorithm.
-EMQ X Broker only provides a rough rate limit.
+EMQX Broker only provides a rough rate limit.
 The value of `N` can be configured in  `etc/emqx.conf` :

 | Configuration item             | Type   | Default value | Description                                                  |
 | ------------------------------ | ------ | ------------- | ------------------------------------------------------------ |